junghanChoi/testLeafCodingContest/Readme.md

 > To acheive goal(submit a problem), devided each tasks into describe block.

 ### Page object
-impemented page object pattern.
+> impemented page object pattern.
 But I couldn't find a way to return the page or new page.
 It could be resolved to research JS syntax.
+> the later part of the tasks, I just wrote codes in the describe block, not in the page.